Edwin Rist: Bird heist

 Rist's bird heist served as the basis for the true crime book The Feather Thief by Kirk W. Johnson.
-It was announced in that a television adaptation of the book was being developed by Jenna Bush Hager alongside Universal Pictures.
+It was announced in that a television adaptation of the book was being developed by Jenna Bush Hager alongside Universal International Studios.

 Later endeavors

 After graduating from the Royal Academy of Music, Rist moved to Germany.
 There he started a YouTube channel under the pseudonym Edwin Reinhard, on which he posted heavy metal flute music videos.
-He continues to play the flute in orchestras in Germany.
+As of 2018 he continued to play the flute in orchestras in Germany.